mugithi/blog-isaack-io-on-k8s/app-isaack-io/site/_posts/2017-08-24-Why-Apache-Spark-And-Spark-Architecture.markdown

 #### - Sort & Shuffle Phase

 - All the output of the mapper phase is read from disk of each of the workers and copied on disk to a single worker for the shuffle and sort phase.
 - The data is then then read from disk in the worker and put in memory for the Sort and Shuffle phase.
-Please note, if all the data cannot fit memory of the worker, the job will crush.
+Please note, if all the data cannot fit into the memory of the worker, the job will crush.
 This is a consequence of how map reduce is implemented
 - The output of the shuffle phase is then written to disk as output 3

 ![](https://raw.githubusercontent.com/mugithi/blog-isaack-io-on-k8s/master/app-isaack-io/site/img/slack-11.png)